vinirll/my-resume/README.md

 ##### steps to use:

 - The JSON in ./assets folder is imported into a Firebase Database.
-Create your own account and give this database only read permissions (otherwise someone else can edit your stuffs).
+Create your own account and give this database only read permissions (otherwise someone else can edit your stuff).

 - Install my application dependencies
 ```sh